D E R G R O S S E J A N E A U S T E N B A L L 2 0 2 6

 Dance description/Calls (click here)

-P&P Collection I
+Music-CD: P&P Collection I

 During the courses, German is predominantly spoken.